 Kari is a member of the Minnesota Planned Giving Council and has served on the Council’s Conference Planning Committee.
-At Gustavus, Kari is also on the alumnae advisory committee for Gustavus Women In Leadership.
+At Gustavus, Kari is also on the national alumnae advisory committee for Gustavus Women In Leadership.

 Why did you decide to get involved in GWIL?